Big O Notation

 O(n): Linear space.

-The algorithm uses linear amount of memory, proportional to the input size.
+The algorithm uses a linear amount of memory, proportional to the input size.

 The memory used grows linearly with the input size.
 If the input doubles, the space used also doubles.

-Example: Iterating through an array and storing the values in a hash table.
+Example: Iterating through an array and storing the values in a list.

-# O(n) space - Storing all elements in a hash table
+# O(n) space - Storing all elements in a list

 def reverse_list(arr):